marvinbernhardt/dos-calc/README.md

 - PBC recombination does not work for non-orthorhombic boxes, will produce an error.
   However one can make all molecules whole in the trajectory (for example with `gmx trjconv -pbc mol`) before using DosCalc and then use the `--no-pbc` option.
   Whole molecules are alowed to jump between frames so a full unwrapping of the trajectory is not necessary.
-- The program uses single precision.
+- The program uses single precision (if you find this is not sufficient, it should be simple replacing all `float` with `double` or make it a compile option).
 - Linear molecules are assumed to be diatomic.
-- Not tested and likely to fail on periodic molecules.
+- Not tested on periodic molecules.

 ## Scripts